Product Center

 Product Overview

-The 3D Face SDK for Linux platform is a software development toolkit developed for Linux operating systems (such as Ubuntu, CentOS, Debian, covering x86_64, ARM64 and other architectures).
-It integrates 3D face detection, modeling, recognition, liveness detection, point cloud analysis and other algorithms, and is provided in the form of static libraries (. a), dynamic libraries (. so) or source code (partially open source SDK).
-It supports mainstream Linux development languages such as C/C++(native), Python, Go, etc. Developers can quickly integrate 3D face capabilities into Linux servers, embedded devices, industrial computers and other applications, adapting to the multi threading, low resource consumption, open source ecology and other features of Linux.
+The 3D Face SDK for Linux Platform is a software development toolkit designed for Linux operating systems (Ubuntu, CentOS, Debian), compatible with architectures including x86_64 and ARM64.
+It integrates core algorithms: 3D face detection, modeling, recognition, liveness detection, and point cloud analysis.
+The SDK is delivered as static libraries (.a), dynamic libraries (.so), or source code (for partially open-source SDKs).
+It supports major Linux programming languages: native C/C++, Python, and Go.
+Developers can rapidly deploy 3D facial capabilities onto Linux servers, embedded hardware, industrial PCs and other end devices.
+The SDK is optimized to match Linux’s attributes: multithreading, low resource footprint, and open-source ecosystem.

-Kernel level optimization: Algorithm optimization for memory management and process scheduling mechanisms in the Linux kernel, reducing resource usage by 30% -50% compared to the Windows version.
+Kernel-level optimization: Algorithms are optimized for the memory management and process scheduling mechanisms of the Linux kernel, cutting resource consumption by 30%–50% versus the Windows version.

-Flexible offline/online switching: Supports both local offline operation of embedded Linux devices and networked batch processing on the server side.
+Flexible offline/online switching: It enables local offline execution on embedded Linux hardware as well as networked batch processing on servers.

-Open source ecosystem compatibility: seamless integration with open source toolchains under Linux (such as CMake compilation, GDB debugging, Docker containerization deployment);
+Open-source ecosystem compatibility: Offers seamless integration with Linux open-source toolchains including CMake builds, GDB debugging, and Docker containerized deployment.

 What problem is being solved

-Low cost batch deployment: The open-source/lightweight Linux 3D SDK has no device based licensing cost, making it suitable for bulk shipment of embedded devices such as smart door locks and facial recognition terminals.
+Low-cost mass rollout: Open-source and lightweight Linux 3D SDK editions carry no per-device licensing fees, ideal for mass shipment of embedded hardware like smart door locks and facial recognition terminals.

 Tech Empowers Security